Cubs vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-1.
+- In seven games over the last 10 matchups when favored by sportsbooks, the Cubs have a record of 4-3.

-- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total seven times.

-- Bookmakers have yet to post a spread in any of the Cubs' past 10 games.
+- When it comes to hitting the over, the Cubs and their opponents are 7-1-2 in their last 10 games with a total.

 Cubs Betting Records & Stats

+- Based on this contest's moneyline, the Cubs have an implied win probability of 54.5%.

-- The Cubs have been underdogs in 47 games this season and have come away with the win 19 times (40.4%) in those contests.
+- The Cubs have played in 100 games with an over/under set, and have combined with their opponents to go over the total 53 times (53-43-4).

-- The Cubs have a record of 19-28, a 40.4% win rate, when they're set as the underdog by -110 or more by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!